AkaPage/akapage/README.md

 # Stylesheets

-AkaPage has some CSS files (not the CSS-in-JS) to do something globally or specially just like Google web font implementation.
+AkaPage has some CSS files (not the CSS-in-JS) to do something on the site just like Google web font implementation.
 Insert the stylesheets after line 10 of [App.js](/src/App.js).

 - [fonts](/src/statics/stylesheets/fonts)
   - [Alata (default)](/src/statics/stylesheets/fonts/Alata.css)